 This rule is important because, in most personal injury cases, the defendant’s insurance company is responsible for paying damages.
 The number one goal of insurance companies is to limit the amount that they pay out in claims.
 They do this through very specific tactics to deny, devalue and delay paying valid claims.
 From the minute an insurance company is notified of an accident, they begin working to build a case against the claimant.
 They will investigate the scene, attempt to convince the claimant to give a recorded statement and request up to ten years of medical records.
 If they see something in those medical records that allows them to devalue the claim, they will jump at the opportunity.

-Without an attorney, the insurance company may offer a settlement amount that is woefully inadequate to cover a claimant’s injuries or deny payment entirely.
-An attorney who understands that the aggregation of an existing injury is compensable can help negotiate a full and fair settlement.
+Without a Buffalo accident attorney, the insurance company may offer a settlement amount that is woefully inadequate to cover a claimant’s injuries or deny payment entirely.
+A lawyer who understands that the aggregation of an existing injury is compensable can help negotiate a full and fair settlement.
 Having an attorney on your side, conducting your own investigation to fully document the extent of your injuries and understand how the accident aggravated any existing injuries, is vital.

 If an insurer refuses to make a fair settlement offer, an attorney can take them to court knowing that the defendant cannot complain that the plaintiff’s injuries are greater than what would have been reasonably expected.
 At trial, defendants are prohibited from arguing that the aggravation or extent of the injury was unforeseeable because the plaintiff had a hidden vulnerability.